UNSW-Bioinformatics/website/content/authors/ray/_index.md

 bio: I am a computational biologist and bioinformatician, with a current focus on applying computational tools to analyze immune cells in patients with HCV, cealiac disease or blood malignancies treated with CAR T therapy.

 interests:
-  - Multi-omics (Genomics, Transcriptomics, Proteomics), machine learning, computational biology, viral evolution
+  - Multi-omics (Genomics, Transcriptomics, Proteomics)
+  - Machine learning
+  - Computational biology
+  - Viral evolution

 education:
   courses: